HomeBlogOutbound Sales

 Past Customer Campaign: Re-Engage Former Champions

-How to execute:
+How to run it:

 • Use Clearbit or Salesforce to track where ex-customers work now.

-• Message template: “Hey [Name], saw you’re now at [New Co].
-We helped you drive [result] at [Old Co]—think we could replicate that here?”
+• Try a message like: Hey [Name], saw you are now at [New Co].
+We helped you drive [result] at [Old Co], think we could do the same here?

-Best for: Expansion plays and quick wins.
+Best for expansion plays and quick wins.

 Keyword-Based Campaign: Target Active Seekers